Italian Maiolica: Ceramics of the Renaissance

 Majolica ware, whether thrown on the wheel or pressed into molds, was fired once to obtain a brown or buff body, then dipped in glaze composed of lead and tin oxide with a silicate of potash.

-The opaque glaze presented a surface that was suitable to receive decoration.
-A second firing after decoration fixed the white glaze to the body and the pigments to the glaze, so that the colors became permanently preserved.
+The opaque glaze presented a surface suitable for decoration.
+A second firing after decoration fixed the white glaze to the body and the pigments to the glaze, permanently preserving the colors.

-Frequently, the beauty of these wares was increased by dipping them in a translucent lead glaze composed of oxide of lead mixed with sand, potash, and salt.
-When certain luster pigments and enamels were used in all-over painting, wares had to be specially fired at low temperature.
+Frequently, the beauty of these wares was increased by dipping them in a translucent lead glaze composed of lead oxide mixed with sand, potash, and salt.
+When certain luster pigments and enamels were used in all-over painting, wares had to be specially fired at low temperatures.

-Application of metallic luster pigments required great skill because these colors were extremely volatile and needed special handling.
-Luca della Robbia work raised majolica production from a craft to high art in Italy.
+The application of metallic luster pigments required great skill because these colors were extremely volatile and needed special handling.
+Luca della Robbia's work raised majolica production from a craft to a high art in Italy.
 Not only did he use blue and white enamels in decorative work, but, as a sculptor, he also used the majolica technique to add brilliance to the surface of his productions…

 ABOUT ARABESQUE’ {air-uh-besk'}